youssifelfeshawy/ml-capture/README.md

 # 🐳 Packet Capture Tool

-This project provides a simple Dockerized setup for capturing network traffic and exporting it as a CSV file for analysis.
+This project provides a simple **Dockerized setup** for continuously capturing network traffic and exporting it as CSV files for analysis using **Scapy**.

 ---